aitabuzaid/data-engineering/project-4-spark-data-lake/README.md

 ## Creating a Data Lake for Sparkify Music App Using Spark Run on AWS EMR and S3
 Author: Abdulrahman Abuzaid
-Date: Feb , 2020
+Date: Feb 29, 2020

-The new database helps Sparkify answer their analytical questions such as:
+The new data lake helps Sparkify answer analyze their data by raising questions such as:
  - Which song is most listened to?
  - Which user is using the app the most?
  - What is the percentage of users that have paid subscription?